sandeepkuldeep2004/expressmaster/expresscommerce-master/readme.md

 # Step2 : run this command to install all module dependencies, it will install all module mentioned in package.json file
 npm install

-# Step 3 : start the backoffice server
+# Step 3 : start the backoffice server uncomment

 npm run backoffice